-Do not use a tap to clean the armature threads.

-3. After all parts are thoroughly cleaned, carefully snap the springs into the seats in the moving metering plate using a twisting motion.
+- 1. Discard any parts known to be defective and procure replacements. - 2.
+Clean out the Loctite residue in the armature by running a wire brush through the threads in the armature.
+Also, clean any Loctite residue from the stainless steel socket head cap screw, the small end of the armature, and the spring seat side of the moving metering plate. - 3.
+After all parts are thoroughly cleaned, carefully snap the springs into the seats in the moving metering plate using a twisting motion.
 Insert the non-colored end of the spring into the seat in the moving metering plate (if the blue color marking is missing from the spring, carefully measure end coil outside diameters on each end of the spring with a micrometer and insert the LARGER end of the spring into the seat in the moving metering plate).
-Assure that the springs sit thoroughly against the bottom of the seats.

-- 4. After all springs are installed, double check that the blue end of every spring faces outward and that all springs are thoroughly seated in the bottom of the seats in moving metering plates. - Replace the stainless steel socket head cap screw with a new screw.
-Thoroughly clean and degrease the threads in the armature.
-No oily residue must be present. - 6.
+Assure that the springs sit thoroughly against the bottom of the seats. - 4.
+After all springs are installed, double check that the blue end of every spring faces outward and that all springs are thoroughly seated in the bottom of the seats in moving metering plates.

+- 5. Thoroughly degrease the stainless steel socket head cap screw and the armature threads.
+No oily residue must be present.
+Use a Loctite 7649 primer on the threads of the screw and armature. - 6.
 Seat the upper plate over the moving metering plate so that the springs engage the spring seats in the upper plate.
 Apply high strength Loctite (#271) to the threads of the stainless steel socket head cap screw and use it to install the armature to the moving metering plate.
-Use an 11 mm open end wrench and a 5 mm Allen wrench socket to torque the M6 socket head cap screw to between 9.7 and 10.85 N·m (86 and 96 lb-in).
-Do not use Loctite if bolt has patch lock. - Insert the assembly (consisting of the armature, springs, moving metering plate, upper plate, and screw) into the housing making sure to align the pilot hole in the upper plate with the roll pin in the bottom of the bore in the SOGAV housing. - Install the O-ring into its groove in the bore in the housing.
+Use an 11 mm open end wrench and a 5 mm Allen wrench socket to torque the M6 socket head cap screw to between 9.7 and 10.85 N·m (86 and 96 lb-in). - 7.
+Insert the assembly (consisting of the armature, springs, moving metering plate, upper plate, and screw) into the housing making sure to align the pilot hole in the upper plate with the roll pin in the bottom of the bore in the SOGAV housing. - 8.
+Install the O-ring into its groove in the bore in the housing.
 Lubricate well with petroleum jelly or a suitable O-ring lubricant. - 9.
-Install the lower stop/metering plate and gently press through the O-ring, being careful not to damage the O-ring. - 10.
+Install the lower stop & metering plate and gently press through the O-ring, being careful not to damage the O-ring. - 10.
 Using suitable retaining ring pliers, install the retaining ring with the beveled edge outward.
 Using a pin punch, tap the center of the retaining ring first (radially outward), then tap the ends (radially outward), in order to thoroughly seat the ring in the groove.
-Do not use excessive striking force when seating the retaining ring as valve performance can be adversely affected.
-If worn or damaged, discard and replace with new retaining ring.
-Do not machine, grind, cut, or physically modify the beveled retaining ring in any way. - 11.
+Do not use excessive striking force when seating the retaining ring as valve performance can be adversely affected. - 11.
 Using a depth micrometer, measure the depth of the armature below the upper surface of the SOGAV housing.
 Measure in multiple locations.
-This depth should not vary by more than 25 μ m (0.001 inch).
+This depth should not vary by more than 25 $\mu$ m (0.001 inch).
 The depth should lie between 0.43 mm and 0.51 mm (0.017 and 0.020 inch).